Protecting against fraud or unauthorised activity

 Give feedback about fraudulent transactions

-• Use the above form only to report information about a fraudulent transaction.
-If you have any other issues with a payment, like if your payment is stuck, please raise a dispute or contact us.
+• Use the form only to report fraudulent activity.
+If you have other issues with a payment, like the payment won’t go through, contact us.

-3. At the top right, click More More Report user
+• At the top right, click More More Report user.

 GPay sample of safe recent payment